 You could find him every other weekend, passing out bite-sized samples of some of the world’s most exclusive chocolate, and proslytizing to anyone who would listen about why buying good, ethically-sourced chocolate matters.

-While offering free tastings of rare bean-to-bar chocolate is remarkable in itself, what’s even more remarkable is the breadth of artisan chocolate Mincey has amassed in his store — now a fixture in the Victoria Public Market — the best selection of artisan chocolate bars for sale in one place, anywhere in the country, perhaps the world.
+While offering free tastings of rare bean-to-bar chocolate is remarkable in itself, what’s even more remarkable is the breadth of artisan chocolate Mincey has amassed in his store — now in a new location downtown on Blanchard Street in the Atrium building — the best selection of artisan chocolate bars for sale in one place, anywhere in the country, perhaps the world.

 Growing from those pop-up shops in 2014 (and 15 years before that traveling, speaking and teaching about heirloom strains of chocolate and farmers around the world), Mincey now is one of the country's top chocolate experts, continuing to educate with tasting events and workshops.
 Today The Chocolate Project carries a curated selection of over 350 different bars from more than 60 bean-to-bar artists from around the world, an every-changing offering to buy in the retail store or on line.

 But I remember those early, informal drop-in tastings, too, where both curious and committed chocolate lovers got a chance to nibble chocolate from Mincey’s carefully curated collection, new discoveries and some so rare they came from his own chocolate “cellar”, likely never be seen again.

 “This is the Antica Dolceria, each bar made entirely by hand one at a time, by monks in Sicily - it took me years to get 12 bars and this is the last one,” said Mincey, proffering a taste of the rustic bar.
 A nine-year-old boy, a “regular” here with his family, put the gritty, dark sliver into his mouth and pronounced it “rich.”